Nmnjainsite/Adarsh-Balak-Project/README.md

 * Emoji Mantraa will help you to find the meaning of the emojis.

 [Movie Maniaa](https://moviemania-five.vercel.app/)
-* Movie is about my favourite movies and series.
+* movieMania is about my favourite movies and series.
 * It has different genres.

 [Yoda Speaks](https://yodishversion.netlify.app/)